stevenadel/Red-Hat-Sysadmin-ITI-44/Lab 2/README.md

 -------------------------------------------------------------------------------------------------------------------

-# Lab 3
+# Part 2 (Day 3)

 ### 13. Create a folder called myteam in your home directory and change its permissions to read only for the owner.
+mkdir myteam; chmod 400 myteam

 ### 14. Log out and log in by another user
+su - username

 ### 15. Try to access (by cd command) the folder (myteam)
+cd /home/my-username/myteam\
+(output: -bash: cd: /home/rhel/myteam: Permission denied)

 ### 16. Using the command Line
 #### a.
-Change the permissions of oldpasswd file to give owner read and write
-#### b. permissions and for group write and execute and execute only for the others (using chmod in 2 different ways)
+Change the permissions of oldpasswd file to give owner read and write permissions and for group write and execute and execute only for the others (using chmod in 2 different ways)
+chmod u=rw,g=wx,o=x oldpasswd\
+chmod 631 oldpasswd
+#### b.
+Change your default permissions to be as above.
+umask 146
 #### c.
-Change your default permissions to be as above.
-#### d.
 What is the maximum permission a file can have, by default when it is just created?
 And what is that for directory.
+max for file: 666
+max for folder: 777
-#### e.
+#### d.
 Change your default permissions to be no permission to everyone then create a directory and a file to verify.
+umask a-rwx\
+mkdir dir1\
+touch file1\
+ls -l
 ### 17. What are the minimum permission needed for:
 #### a.
 Copy a directory (permission for source directory and permissions for target parent directory)
+source: r-x, target parent: -wx
 #### b.
 Copy a file (permission for source file and and permission for target parent directory)
+source: r--, target parent: -wx
 #### c.
 Delete a file
+file: ---, parent directory: -wx
 #### d.
 Change to a directory
 #### e.
 List a directory content (ls command)
 #### f.
 View a file content (more/cat command)